 Basic Components of Customer Lifetime Value

-Calculating CLTV in order to make marketing decisions requires the consideration of several variables.
-Each component will be analysed in this section.
+Calculating CLTV in order to make marketing decisions is just one of many key startup KPIs and requires the consideration of several variables.
+Each component will be analyzed in this section.

 Average Purchases per Period